Why does he want to divorce me?

 Question

-I’m sure there isn’t another woman although I can’t be 100% sure.
-He says he loves me and always will, finds me sexually attractive, I’m a good wife mother etc. But he sees me as a best friend and not his wife.
-He feels the spark has gone.
+I don’t think there’s another woman, although I can’t be certain.
+He says he still loves me, finds me attractive, and thinks I’m a good wife and mother but he says he sees me more as a friend than a wife and that the spark is gone.

 - Dr. Schwartz responds to questions about psychotherapy and mental health problems, from the perspective of his training in clinical psychology.